ronildo-junior/algafood-api/README.md

 # AlgaFood API
 This project is based on AlgaWorks' Specialist Spring REST Training.
 The API is designed to be an MVP for Food Delivery, using DDD - Domain-Driven Design and best practice.

-## Status
-This project is currently under development.

 ## Technology
 - [Java 11](https://adoptopenjdk.net/) - AdoptOpenJDK distribution.
 - [Maven](https://maven.apache.org/) - Project Management.